harmonysoft-tech/traute/core/javac/README.md

 ## 6. Usage

-1. Put plugin's jar to compiler's classpath
+1. Put the plugin's jar to compiler's classpath
-2. Add *-Xplugin:Traute* option to the *javac* command
+2. Add *-Xplugin:Traute* option to the *javac* command line

 Example:
 ```